-This program is not yet approved for international students-

 Because of the nature of the sacred music field, all organists receive an integrated instructional component in choral conducting, and have the extraordinary opportunity to conduct our Repertory Chorus.

-Prior to submitting a formal application, persons interested in the Master of Music in Sacred Music degree must communicate with the director of the program.
 A formal application to the M.M. in Sacred Music will include the following:

 - Letter of Application